-- Advise the principal and, where appropriate, the school board.
+- Advise the Principal and, where appropriate, the school board.

-- Place students' interest first
+- Place students' interests first

 - Support school success planning goals

 - Encourage parent and community involvement

 - Promote positive attitudes towards public education

-School Councils provide input to the principal or the board on any matter.
-The Principal is ultimately responsible for activities related to the school and therefore is responsible for school council activities.
+School Councils provide input to the Principal or the board on any matter.
+The Principal is ultimately responsible for activities related to the school and therefore is responsible for Council activities.

 School Council and Home & School: Both groups are represented in some schools.
-School council is governed through bylaws created by the council, which are aligned with Ministry Regulation 612.
+School Council is governed through bylaws created by the Council, which are aligned with Ministry Regulation 612.
 Home & School Associations are strong partners in the education of children; they are accountable to the Ontario Federation of Home and School Associations and are not mandatory in schools.